iXingo/weibo/README.md

 # weibo
-This is a weibo project powered by python
+This is a project powered by python